The CSFTA Constitution and bylaws

 • The combined distance of the two targets in enforced kneeling or standing lanes may not exceed 70yds for kneeling or 60yds for standing.

-• The targets need to be visible from seated, kneeling and standing positions to allow for open shooters or those who are not able to kneel.
+• The targets need to be visible from seated, kneeling and standing positions to allow for open shooters or those unable to kneel and the path to the target should be free of obstructions (e.g. foliage).

 • For a balanced course, targets should be equally split between distances as suggested below: